caariasr/bigdata/README.md

 `git push origin carlos`

 Intead of carlos use your own name.
-Or in desktop
+Or in desktop fter you make a commit, on the top it should be an arrow and next to it should say push.

 8. Now you can go to https://github.com/caariasr/bigdata.git and make a pull request.